RyanWarner/supernova/src/shared/components/AppUIKit/Select/README.md

 # Select

-Yanwch uses [informed](https://github.com/joepuzzo/informed) to handle forms. `Select` is a custom `informed` element, using the `asField` decorator.
+We use [informed](https://github.com/joepuzzo/informed) to handle forms. `Select` is a custom `informed` element, using the `asField` decorator.
 [Read the Custom Input docs](https://joepuzzo.github.io/informed/?path=/story/custominputs--creating-custom-inputs).

 `Select` must be a child of `informed.Form`.
 Use the `withInformed` HOC to wrap your component in a `Form`.